Jodie Henry: 2004 Summer Olympics

 Henry was awarded the Order of Australia Medal that year.

 On 29 November 2004, Henry was named the Australian Swimmer of the Year, becoming just the third woman in 15 years to take the honour, joining Susie O'Neill and Hayley Lewis.
 Henry also snapped Ian Thorpe's five-year streak of receiving the award.
 She narrowly defeated teammate Petria Thomas to take the honour.
 Henry was also named Female Sprint Freestyler and her win with Thomas, Giaan Rooney, and Leisel Jones in the 4×100-metre medley relay in Athens was named the Golden Moment of the Year.

-After the 2004 Olympics she followed her coach Shannon Rollason to the Australian Institute of Sport.

 2005 onwards

-Henry won the 100-metre freestyle gold medal at the 2005 World Championships in Montreal, clocking 54.18 seconds.
+Henry won the 100-metre freestyle gold medal at the 2005 World Aquatics Championships in Montreal, clocking 54.18 seconds.
 That win came on top of her leadoff role in Australia's victorious 4×100-metre freestyle team and second relay gold as a heat swimmer in the 4×100-metre medley.

-She is a friend and was a training partner of Alice Mills under Shannon Rollason, until after nine years, she announced that she would be switching to the tutelage of John Fowlie.

 Lenton broke Henry's world record at the Commonwealth Games selection trials, setting a new mark of 53.42 seconds.
 Henry finished with the silver medal at the 2006 Commonwealth Games, finishing behind compatriot Lenton (24.61) in the 50-metre and (53.54) 100-metre freestyle, clocking 53.78 seconds and a personal best in the 50-metre with 24.72 seconds for another silver behind Lenton.
 Henry swam in the 4×100-metre freestyle relay, helping Australia to the gold medal.

 On 25 March, at the 2007 World Aquatics Championships in Melbourne, Henry claimed gold again.
 Combining with Shayne Reese, rookie Melanie Schlanger and Libby Lenton, Henry anchored the Australian 4×100-metre freestyle relay team in a world championship record time of 3:35.48 seconds, ahead of the United States in 3:35.68 and the Netherlands in 3:36.81.
 She also won another gold medal in the 4×100-metre medley relay.

 In November 2007, Henry returned to her hometown of Brisbane to regain form under new coach Drew McGregor and training at Chandler Swim Club.

 She was unable to qualify for the 2008 Summer Olympics because of a pelvic complaint.

 On 30 September 2009, she announced her retirement from swimming.